-James Johnson earned his M.S. in Environmental Science from Florida Atlantic University and his B.S. in Biology from Armstrong Atlantic State University.
+Dr. Johnson is working within the Warnell Outreach Department as a Continuing Education instructor for wildlife-related courses.
+He earned his M.S. in Environmental Science from Florida Atlantic University and his B.S. in Biology from Armstrong Atlantic State University.
 James completed his Ph.D. in Wildlife Ecology and Management from the Warnell School of Forestry and Natural Resources at UGA in 2019.
 His dissertation focused on developing a novel passive camera survey technique funded by the GA DNR-WRD.
-James is currently working as a post-doctoral research associate at UGA where he is continuing his passive camera survey research.
-Currently, James is operating over 150 cameras on various WMAs throughout Georgia in order to refine the passive camera technique for the state to use as an unbaited method for estimating population parameters of white-tailed deer on public and private land.
+After completing his Ph,D., James worked as a post-doctoral research associate with UGA where he continued testing and refining the passive camera survey protocol on WMAs in Georgia.

 James’s view on hunting takes a holistic approach, from managing population densities, securing the spirit of the hunt, enhancing conservation benefits, connecting people to nature, and to the end result of obtaining venison for the table.
 He believes hunting provides the economic means to manage populations and habitats for current and future generations to enjoy and benefit from, and we must continue to spread the positive message to those that are less fortunate and isolated from something that is so deeply rooted in human history.